 5 – Protein

 A small amount of protein in your dog’s urine can be normal.
-If this test shows a large amount … it could indicate problems in her kidneys, bladder, or lower in the urinary tract.
+But if the test shows a large amount … it could indicate problems in her kidneys, bladder, or lower in the urinary tract.

-If she does have a high amount of protein your vet may run some extra blood tests.
+If your dog does have a high protein level, your vet may run some extra blood tests.

 6 – Glucose

-You may be familiar with testing blood sugar levels but glucose can also show up in urine.
-When there’s sugar in the urine, the most common cause is diabetes … but false positive tests are possible.
+You may be familiar with testing sugar levels in the blood … but glucose can also show up in urine.
+When there’s sugar in the urine, the most common cause is diabetes … but false positive tests can happen.

-It’s also possible for kidney disease to cause glucose in the urine.
-This is why your vet will recommend blood tests if glucose shows on her urine test.
+Kidney disease can also cause glucose in the urine.
+So your vet will recommend blood tests if glucose shows on the urine test.

 7 – Ketones

 The liver makes ketones by breaking down fat.
 Your dog shouldn’t have ketones in her urine.
-They can appear on a urine test if your dog has been fasting or as a complication of diabetes.
+They can appear on a urine test if your dog has been fasting … or it can be a complication of diabetes.

 8 – Bilirubin

 A small amount of bilirubin in urine may be normal, especially in male dogs.
-Bilirubin can also appear if there is liver disease or bleeding problems.
+Bilirubin can also appear if there are liver or bleeding problems.

-So again, when this comes up on a test your dog will likely need some bloodwork.
+So again, if this comes up on a test your vet will likely do some extra bloodwork.

 9 – RBC (Red Blood Cells)